The Exact Equivalence of Distance and Kernel Methods for Hypothesis Testing: Introduction

 In this paper, we propose a new bijective transformation between metrics and kernels.
-It does not rely on a fixed point, is simple and intuitive to use in practice, inherits the same properties as the fixed-point transformation, allows distance covariance to be equivalent to Hilbert-Schmidt independence criterion on both the sample and population level including the unbiased version, and is equipped with several additional theoretical properties that better preserve the data structure.
-We demonstrate the equivalence results by simulations, and exhibit the advantages of the bijection via two applications.
-All proofs are put into the appendix.
+The bijection is shown as a special case of the fixed-point transformation proposed in \cite{SejdinovicEtAl2013} but more advantageous for sample data.
+The bijection is intuitive to use and simpler to implement, does not rely on a pre-determined fixed point, enables testing equivalence between distance correlation and Hilbert-Schmidt independence criterion using either the biased or the unbiased statistics, and is equipped with additional desirable properties that better preserve the data structure, which facilitate theoretical proofs and practical usages.
+In the experiments section, we provide a spectral clustering application and a testing independence application.
+All theorem proofs are in the appendix.